Triangle Ribbon Championship

 The Triangle Ribbon Championship (TRC) (トライアングルリボン王座, toraianguru ribon ōza) is a women's professional wrestling championship owned by the Ice Ribbon promotion.
 The championship was introduced on November 28, 2009, when Riho defeated Nanae Takahashi and Tsukasa Fujimoto to become the inaugural champion.
 Championship matches are contested in a three-way match format and have a 15-minute time limit, and the title is vacated in the event of a time limit draw.
 Though primarily contested for by female wrestlers, four male wrestlers, Ribbon Takanashi and Choun Shiryu and Minoru Fujita and Yasu Urano, have also held the title.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of fifty-five reigns shared among thirty-six wrestlers.
-The current champion is Makoto who is in her first reign.
+There have been a total of sixty-two reigns shared among thirty-seven wrestlers.
+The current champion is Hikari Minami, who is in her first reign.

 History

 Riho was the first champion in the title's history.
 Neko Nitta holds the record for most reigns, with six.
 Nitta also holds the record for the longest reign, at 389 days, the record for the shortest reigns are held by Kakeru Sekiguchi and Minoru Fujita, who both held the title 6 days.
-Overall, there have been fifty-two reigns shared among thirty-four wrestlers.
-The current champion is Minoru Fujita who is in his second reign.